Sipadan Dive Travel Guide - Bluewater Dive Travel

 Diving is only possible at Sipadan Island Park with a permit, so make sure you let your resort know that you plan to dive there so that they can arrange access.

-Sipadan's nearest neighbors, Mabul and Kapalai, are archetypal paradise dive islands, both boasting phenomenal muck diving.
+Sipadan's nearest neighbors, Mabul and Kapalai, boast phenomenal muck diving.
 Mabul is 45-minutes by boat from Sipadan, with a range of accommodation from budget lodges through to luxuxry resorts.
 And just 10-minutes away, the sandbar of Kapalai boasts a single exclusive resort built out across the shallow lagoon.
+You can also stay on a decommissioned oil rig and dive straight from the platform, or embark on the Celebes Liveaboard for 4 or 7-night trips with daily passes to Sipadan Island.

 WHEN TO GO